NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 .. note PyNEMO does not work for s-coordinates.
 But to just use it for tidal boundary conditions it doesn't matter what the vertical grid is doing.

+.. note: crashed in the tra routine.
+A problem with source coordinates zt not working as expected

 ---